| Who applies?

 Contract (off Plan)

-The Centres of Research Excellence (CoREs) fund was established in 2001 to encourage the development of excellent tertiary-education based research that is collaborative, strategically focussed and creates significant knowledge transfer activities.
+The Centres of Research Excellence (CoREs) Fund was established in 2001 to encourage the development of excellent tertiary education-based research that is collaborative, strategically focused and creates significant knowledge transfer activities.

 CoREs are inter-institutional research networks, with researchers working together on commonly agreed work programmes.
-CoREs focus on the development of human capital, so they undertake outreach activities (for example, within the wider education system).
 CoREs make a contribution to New Zealand’s development and link to user groups.
 They also build research capacity and capabilities through post-graduate programmes and the training of new researchers.

-The first CoREs were established in 2002 and the most recent funding round was in 2006/07.
+The first CoREs were established in 2002 and a further funding round was undertaken in 2006/07.

 The current CoREs selection round for 2013/14 is fully contestable.
 The TEC has contracted with the Royal Society of New Zealand to provide it with funding recommendations for funding to 2010.